jboss-fuse/vscode-atlasmap/Contributing.md

 * Check that the version in package.json has not been published yet
     * If already published:
         * Upgrade the version in package.json
-        * Run 'npm install' so that the package-lock.json is updated
+        * Upgrade the version in package-lock.json
         * Push changes in a PR
         * Wait for PR to be merged
 * Check that someone listed as _submitter_ in Jenkinsfile is available